kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ![alt text](../../../images/data_visualization/mathplotlib/image-35.png)

 You can see this behavior more clearly by changing the axes limits interactively; if you are executing this code in a notebook, you can make that happen by changing %matplotlib inline to %matplotlib notebook and using each plot’s menu to interact with the plot.

 ### Arrows and Annotation

 Along with tick marks and text, another useful annotation mark is the simple arrow.
 Drawing arrows in Matplotlib is often much harder than you might hope.
 While there is a plt.arrow() function available, I wouldn’t suggest using it; the arrows it creates are SVG objects that will be subject to the varying aspect ratio of your plots, and the result is rarely what the user intended.
 Instead, I’d suggest using the plt.annotate() function.
 This function creates some text and an arrow, and the arrows can be very flexibly specified.

-Here we’ll use annotate with several of its options (Figure 4-71):
+Here we’ll use annotate with several of its options:

 ```python
 In[7]: %matplotlib inline